aws-samples/cedar-policy-validation-pipeline/README.md

 The `policystore` directory contains one Cedar policy for each `.cedar` file.
 The Cedar schema is defined the `cedarschema.json` file.
 A `tests` subdirectory contains a `cedarentities.json` file that represents the application data; its subdirectories (for example, album  `JaneVacation`) represent the test suites.
 The test suite directories contain individual tests inside their `ALLOW` and `DENY` subdirectories, each with one or more JSON files that contain the authorization request that Cedar will evaluate against the policy set.
 A README file in the `tests` directory provides a summary of the test cases in the suite.

-The `cedar_testrunner.sh` script runs the Cedar CLI to perform a `validate` command for each .cedar file against the Cedar schema, outputting either PASS or ERROR.
+The `cedar_testrunner.sh` script runs the Cedar CLI to perform a `validate` command for each `.cedar` file against the Cedar schema, outputting either `PASS` or `ERROR`.
 The script also performs an `authorize` command on each test file, outputting either `PASS` or `FAIL` depending on whether the results match the expected authorization decision.

 ## Set up the CodePipeline